charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Class Selection.md

 ### The Weapons
 - Okay, so there are seven main weapons in T&L to choose from.
 - There's the **Greatsword**, which is a melee weapon, so very short range, that has great AoE skills, generally good survivability, and some mobility thrown in.
-- Then, there's the **Sword and Shield**, which is the closest thing to a Tank class
+- Then, there's the **Sword and Shield**, another short-ranged melee class, but unlike the GS, it focuses on being extremely tanky.
+- After that, there's the **Longbow**, which is a

 ### Outro
 -